About Past Future Entertainment

 Game environments first

-For video games, Past Future Entertainment specializes in level/world design and the real-time 3D environment creation and rendering based on those designs.
+Past Future Entertainment specializes in game (world) design and realistic 3D environment creation intended for real-time rendering based on such designs.
 We choose to get the game world terrains and environments right prior to the implementation of most game functionalities and mechanics.
-This ensures that the narrative and gameplay feel real and convincing, they are designed and built on top of a believable setting.
+This ensures that the narrative and gameplay can be leveraged to their full potential: to feel realistic and convincing, well designed, and firmly built out on top of a believable setting.

-This is approached with a proper planning and testing first , keeping functional and technical designs in constant consideration.
-Most functional development is added after the main, desired ambient look and feel for the game’s intended vision is achieved: the environment where all will take place must feel like “Yes, this is it!” to make the functionality fully click with it.
+This is approached with proper planning and testing first, keeping functional and technical designs in constant consideration.
+The priority lies initially to achieve the main, desired ambient look and feel for the game’s intended vision: the environment where all gameplay, navigation, and storytelling will take place must feel like “Yes, this is it!” to enable the functional layers to click in as intended prior to moving on to details, set dressing, and polishing.

-It is Past Future Entertainment’s well-tested choice to work using this approach, and we advocate this trough all productions.
+It is Past Future Entertainment’s well-tested choice to work using this approach in our own game productions, and we advocate this trough any and all productions.

 Imported and stitched terrain, with a basic “clay” material applied for a better view during manual polishing.

-And yes, this approach might be atypical.
-Games are usually developed with an initial focus on prototyping functional development.
+Yes, this world building prioritization approach might be atypical.
+Most games are developed with an initial focus on prototyping functional development over environment creation.
 Why Past Future Entertainment chooses to work differently?
-Because we worry less about functionalities: logic is what is it: logic, and can be figured out.
-We only make games based on a strong game design, including design documents, technical preparations and documented tests of feasible technical approaches.
-The game environment literally “sets the scene” for a game where the environment and thus graphics are important.
-On top of that, it is also the part of a game’s production that needs the most optimization and iterations to be able to deliver the required performance and quality to players.
-It is easier to adapt gameplay features in later stages of development when following best practices and software architecture principles there, than changing a whole terrain and its narrative content, or removing part of an environment where quests and discoveries in the game are taking place on.
-Of course – depending on a game and genre, this approach can be irrelevant in some cases.
-We are focusing on historically inspired 3rd person (A)RPG projects with a realistic art style here.
+Because we make games based on strong, well-reviewed, researched game designs, including correctly scaled 2D map designs, written game design documents, technical preparations, and documented tests of feasible technical approaches and optimizations.
+The game environment literally “sets the scene” for a game where the environment, and thus graphics, are extremely important.
+On top of that, it is also the part of a game’s production that needs most optimization and iteration to be able to deliver the required performance and quality to players.
+It is easier to adapt functional features in later stages of development following best practices and software architecture principles, over changing a whole terrain and its narrative, and functional content built on top of it, or removing and rebuilding part of an environment where quests and discoveries in the game are already taking place.
+Of course – depending on game project and genre, this approach can be irrelevant in certain cases.
+We are talking about a real example of a historically inspired 3rd person (A)RPG project with a realistic art style here.

 An empty piece of polished terrain with a basic material setup applied.

 This take on the order of development is only one part of Past Future Entertainment’s overall workflow and approach.
-The creative vision and feel of a game design is carefully guarded at all stages and enhanced with fitting sound design and in-house crafted ambient music productions, also adding more “feel” to the “looks”.
-Found out what works?
+The creative vision and feel of a game design is carefully guarded at all stages and enhanced with fitting sound design, and in-house crafted ambient music productions adding an extra “feel” to the “looks”.
+Determined what works out for creating the intended vibe?
 Great!
 Then it’s possible to continue to the next stages of development, after making sure the environment runs within the desired frame rate for a project.
 As you might know, game graphics are rendered in real-time by the computer hardware – they are not prerecorded like movies – and thus need to be optimized to run smoothly on the targeted platforms at intended quality settings.
 Most of a game’s performance optimization actually happens on the visuals – read: the environments.
 A minimum of 30 to ideally 60 frames per second on target hardware is desired for a smooth user experience.

 3D environment blockout of a 16th-century European city – click for full resolution

-As a game developer, would you create all generic assets like rocks and trees by yourself, or pay for their creation from scratch, while you can license quality assets for a price?
-You would waste precious development time and money, which can now instead be used to focus on what makes a game stand out: the content, gameplay, character designs, unique and specific 3D assets, materials, textures and environments that truly make the difference in your projects.
+As a game developer, would you create all generic assets like running animations, 3D rocks and trees by yourself, or pay for their creation from scratch while you can license quality assets for a price?
+Doing that, you would waste precious development time, money, and energy, which could instead be used to focus on what makes your game truly stand out: the content, gameplay, game feel, the game mechanics, the UI, character designs, unique and specific 3D assets, a consistent unique narrative and setting, materials, textures, and environments that truly make the difference in your project.

-A strong and flexible design proves to be an invaluable foundation for new games and entertainment creations to get them to efficient realization.
+A strong and flexible design proves to be an invaluable foundation for the efficient realization of new games and digital entertainment creations.

 Dialog window example.
 Graphical User Interfaces are faster to design in editing software like Photoshop, on top of prototype screenshots of their situational use cases.
 This goes much faster than working in a game engine.
 When a design decision is made outside of the engine, it is easier to stick to during implementation.